zdata-inc/cookiecutter-data-science/README.md

 provides sufficient lean to create tests when wanting to run code.
-After being created - even if all the test case does is run a script's `main()` function - these tests can be incrementally refined and their mere existence gives some mental intertia to encourage writing proper tests.
+After being created - even if all the test case does is run a script's `main()` function - these tests can be incrementally refined and their mere existence gives some mental inertia to encourage writing proper tests.
 The underlying philosophy is that it is better to have some sort of habit of creating imperfect test cases rather than none at all because true test-driven development was too much of a mental hurdle to overcome.